Our Services

 Common signs of tonsillitis include:

-If you’re unsure whether your sore throat is tonsillitis or another condition, consider doing a free, online symptom check for to help decide if you need a doctor’s visit.
+If you're experiencing a dry throat and aren't sure whether it's tonsillitis or another condition, check your symptoms with a free AI-powered tool to help determine if you need a doctor's visit.

 Diagnosing the Cause